We develop novel therapies to address high unmet medical need where metabolic dysregulation is a core disease driver.

 Effective treatment of MASH requires intervening across stages of disease progression, addressing both the early-stage metabolic drivers and later-stage inflammation and fibrosis.

 We believe restoring whole-body metabolic balance and acting directly, as well as indirectly, to reverse fibrosis are essential to treating MASH.
-Our lead program, EFX, has yielded promising data showing potential to reverse fibrosis quickly and sustainably while also addressing the diverse drivers of MASH pathology.
+Our lead program, EFX, has yielded promising data showing potential to reverse advanced fibrosis and compensated cirrhosis while also addressing the diverse drivers of MASH pathology.